CSS-Laboratory/Partisanship-Estimation/README.md

-# Partisanship-Estimation
 Partisanship Estimation using Personalized PageRank This repository contains the Python source code for estimating the partisanship of users, news articles, and media agencies from a comment network.
 The methodology is based on applying the Personalized PageRank (PPR) algorithm to a bipartite graph of users and the articles they comment on.

-This project was developed as part of a data analysis series detailed in our blog post: https://www.patreon.com/posts/partisanship-how-133450983?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_creator&utm_content=join_link.
+This project was developed as part of a data analysis series detailed in our blog post: Mapping Media Bias: How We Used AI and a 'Biased Voter' Algorithm to Chart Partisanship on Yahoo!
+News Japan.

 Overview
 The core of this project is the PartisanshipEstimator class, which takes a dataset of user comments and a small set of "seed" articles with known political leanings (left or right) to infer the partisanship of all other nodes in the network.